ReallySmallSoftware/cordova-plugin-firestore/README.md

-Cordova Firestore Plugin
+# Cordova Firestore Plugin
-==

 A Google Firebase Firestore plugin to enable realtime synchronisation between app and cloud and automatically handle limited connectivity.

-What is Firestore?
+# What is Firestore?
-==

 From the Google documentation (https://firebase.google.com/docs/firestore/):

 > Cloud Firestore is a flexible, scalable database for mobile, web, and server development from Firebase and Google Cloud Platform.
 Like Firebase Realtime Database, it keeps your data in sync across client apps through realtime listeners and offers offline support for mobile and web so you can build responsive apps that work regardless of network latency or Internet connectivity.
 Cloud Firestore also offers seamless integration with other Firebase and Google Cloud Platform products, including Cloud Functions

-Supported platforms
+# Supported platforms
-==
 This plugin supports the following platforms:

 - Android
 - iOS
 - Browser

-Status
---
-This is very much a work in progress.
-Although the planned functionality is believed to work on the above platforms there are no guarantees.

-This is also the first Cordova plugin that I have written and was probably a fairly ambitious one to start with given not only the relative complexity of the technology being supported but also that I had never touched Objective C prior to this.

-Installation
+# Installation
-==

 `cordova plugin add cordova-plugin-firestore --variable ANDROID_FIREBASE_VERSION=11.6.0 --save`

 or

 `phonegap plugin add cordova-plugin-firestore --variable ANDROID_FIREBASE_VERSION=11.6.0`

-Omitting FIREBASE_VERSION will use a default value.
+Omitting `FIREBASE_VERSION` will use a default value.

+## Dependencies
+### Promises
+This plugin uses Promises.
+If you want to use this with Android 4.4 then you will need to include a `Promise` polyfill.

+### Java 7
+The Android code expects Java 7 support.
+This plugin may help: [https://github.com/cvuser0/cordova-plugin-java7](https://github.com/cvuser0/cordova-plugin-java7)

-Firebase configuration
+## Firebase configuration
-==

-Android
+### Android
---
 You must ensure that `google-services.json` is put in the correct location.
 This can be achieved using the following in your `config.xml`:

 ```